fluencelabs/nox/docs/src/backend/sdk_overview.md

 ## Fluence SDK usage

 From the example above it can be seen that `allocate` and `deallocate` functions have only a utility purpose and normally used only by VM wrapper.
-These functions aren't any that most of developers want to realize in their Apps.
+These functions aren't any that most of developers want to realize in their `apps`.
 Fluence SDK provides `fluence::memory::alloc` and `fluence::memory::dealloc` functions also based on [GlobalAlloc](https://doc.rust-lang.org/beta/std/alloc/trait.GlobalAlloc.html).
 They exported by default after including the sdk and can be disabled by specifying the `no_export_allocator` feature.

 The `invoke` function can be also simplified by using the Fluence SDK that provides `fluence::memory::write_result_to_mem` and `fluence::memory::read_input_from_mem_` in this way: